-Most certainly one of the world’s lesser-known and more exotic spirits – Absinthe – has been making a comeback around the world over the past few months.
+Most certainly one of the world’s lesser-known and more exotic spirits – Absinthe – has been making a comeback around the world over the past year.
 Find out what sets apart this unique spirit with its high alcohol content, herbal flavor and somewhat questionable reputation.
 Why not get hold of a bottle of one of our locally produced Absinthes and make the sugar and ice ceremony part of the experience!

 Absinthe is named for the herb Artemesia absinthium – or wormwood – which gives the spirit its unique, characteristic aniseed flavour.
 The history of the spirits goes back to the 18th century, when it was first produced in Switzerland’s French Val-de-Travers region.
 Sadly, in the early 1900’s Absinth was maligned, then banned and eventually bootlegged for almost a century.
 However, the spirit was re-legalized in Switzerland in 2005 and has slowly been making its revival all over the world.
 As a result micro-distilleries around the globe have tried their hand at producing absinthe and re-igniting interest in this fragrant spirit.